FrizzleDizz/week4proj/README.md

  Simple application produced
- Comments on each piece of JS showing what each line does Good example of how to develop an application front & backend More practice debugging would be good
+ Comments on each piece of JS showing what each line does Good example of how to develop an application front & backend

+ Sometimes render server isn't online or is slow (Free version) More practice debugging would be good

 5. useful external sources that helped you complete the assignment: